Observable Features of Tachyon-Dominated Cosmology: Model Parameters

 \section{Model Parameters}

 This model is specified by three parameters, e.g., the parameter~$A$ setting the overall scale of the model, the dimensionless ratio $\beta\equiv B/(Ac)$, and the current conformal-time value~$\eta_0$.
-These should be determined by fitting predictions of the model to an extensive set of observations, but such a calculation is beyond the scope of this Letter.
-Instead, simply to illustrate the feasibility of the model, the parameters can be set by matching the values of three well-known cosmological parameters, so that other consequences of the model can be compared to other data.
+These are to be determined by fitting predictions of the model to a suitable set of observations.
+A simple example of such a procedure is shown in Sec.~\ref{sec05}.
+But as a starting point, simply to test the feasibility of the model, the parameters can be set by matching the values of three well-known cosmological quantities, so that other consequences of the model can be compared to other data.
 For example, the current value of the Hubble parameter

 can be used.
 Solving Eq.~\eqref{eq07c} for~$\beta$, then solving the combined equation

 for~$\eta_0$, then fixing~$A$ via Eq.~\eqref{eq07b} determines all three model parameters.

 Using the following sample values~\citep{hins2009,laha2010}: